Superboy and the Ravers: Plot

 Sparx arrives and tells Superboy of a neverending party that she has joined.
 One night she takes Superboy there by teleportation.
-Superboy also meets Hero Cruz, and Aura, after an altercation with some of the partygoers where Superboy finds that he does not understand their language.
+Superboy also meets Hero Cruz and Aura, after an altercation with some of the partygoers where Superboy finds that he does not understand their language.
 Superboy meets Kindred Marx, the proprietor of the rave called The Event Horizon.
 He marks Superboy with the symbol of a rising sun on his right hand, which enables him to travel to and from the Event Horizon.

 Superboy is confronted by Kaliber, a juvenile delinquent from the planet Qward, who accuses Superboy of mocking Superman and attacks him.
-When Marx warns them that there is to be no fighting in the Rave he then transports them to the arena where they begin to fight.
+After Marx warns them that there is no fighting in the Rave, he transports them to the arena where they begin to fight.
 The Rave's DJ informs Marx that they are being pursued and leaves without Superboy and Kaliber, who discover that their pursuers are a group called Inter.C.E.P.T.

 Kaliber and Superboy manage to fight off Inter.C.E.P.T. and thus Kaliber gains respect for Superboy, defending him from threats that have little chance of harming him.

 Aura and her group calling themselves the fashion police are confronted by a mysterious zombie-like teenager calling himself Half-Life.
 Half-Life is a 1950s teenager who was killed by an alien spaceship's wreck.
 Its technology kept him alive by converting half his body into green slime.
 He has vowed revenge for the death of his family and girlfriend (whom he later reveals had been pregnant).
 He feels he does not fit in with the Ravers at first.
 Later, he wins a fancy alien motorcycle in a game of Truth or Dare, as well as becoming more a part of the group.